 They’ve also got it going on regarding pumpkin spice, cinnamon, maple, etc.

 You can also find Fall pumpkins of all shapes and sizes.
 I love the white pumpkins and the gourds the best!

 I loved this article: 30+ Trader Joe’s finds this fall.

 I love having family and friends over for Sunday football!
 It’s easy to throw a Pot-luck football party because everyone brings something.

-If it’s a playoff game or the Superbowl-We go all out and decorate.
+If it’s a playoff game or the Super Bowl, go all out and decorate.
 Especially if the Seahawks are playing! 🙂

 41. Buy your Christmas cards.

 I still love to send holiday cards to loved ones near and far.
 When the kids were younger, I included a family newsletter and photo.

 Whether you prefer traditional designs, funny themes, or personalized photo cards, a vast array of options are available.

 42. Have a Family Christmas card photo taken